jharwell/sierra/docs/src/exp/stage3-dataflow.rst

 The :term:`Raw Output Data` files from experimental runs is processed during stage 3 into :term:`Processed Output Data` files.
-In stage 4 those processed files are turned into products of various sorts.
+In stage 4 those processed files are turned into :term:`products <Product>` of various sorts.
 All stage 4 products are sourced from a *single* data file, to encourage and enable reusability of code across projects.
 As such, it is the job of active stage 3 plugins to make sure all the data needed to generate a given product appear in the same file.
 The process of doing this is called :term:`Data Collation`.

 ..
 IMPORTANT:: Stage 3 operates at the level of :term:`Raw Output Data` files and :term:`Experimental Runs <Experimental Run>`, while stage 4 operates at the level of :term:`Collated Output Data` files, :term:`Processed Output Data` files and :term:`Experiments <Experiment>`.
-Access at the level of stage 3 in stage 4 is not possible by design.

 With that framing in mind, we can dive into the dataflow in detail.

 Within stage 3 the first type of data processing that occurs is *intra*-experiment data processing.
 If we look at the data from stage 2 for a single :term:`Experimental Run` :math:`j` from :term:`Experiment` :math:`i` in :term:`Batch Experiment` which produces :math:`k` raw output files, we could represent the output data abstractly as:

 .. plantuml::